AKROGIS/Observer/Observer/Protocol Specification V2.md

 A list of the field types in the columns of the CSV file in order.

 ### `name`
-The name of the csv file, and the table in the esri geodatabase.
+The name of the CSV file, and the table in the ESRI geo-database.

 ### `start_key_indexes`
-A list of 3 integer column indices, starting with zero, for the columns containing the time, x and y coordinates of the last point in the tracklog.
+A list of 3 integer column indices, starting with zero, for the columns containing the time, x and y coordinates of the last point in the track log.